Saved Schools

 Northeast Academy for Aerospace and Advanced Technologies

-Northeast Academy for Aerospace and Advanced Technologies, nominated by Open Way Learning, is a elementary/middle/high school in Elizabeth City, North Carolina that describes itself as a public charter school serving learners from a primarily rural area.
+Northeast Academy for Aerospace and Advanced Technologies, nominated by Open Way Learning and two anonymous organizations, is an elementary/middle/high school in Elizabeth City, North Carolina, that describes itself as a public charter school serving learners from a primarily rural area.

 Location Elizabeth City, North Carolina